memeLab/Jandig/docs/architecture-document.md

 ![](images/use-case-diagram-user.png)

-### Exhibition Creation
+### Artist Role

-The following diagram points out all of the steps for creating a new exhibition in Jandig ARte, from the point of view of the Artist and of any other user of the app.
+The following diagram shows the application's features focused on the Artist's role.

 ![](images/use-case-diagram-artist.png)